dawidkruk/raven-point/README.md

 ---

-Feel free to point potential issues, report bugs and
+Feel free to point potential issues, report bugs and contribute to this project.